Here’s the deal…some mistakes are expensive to correct. But this is

 …give the eye a chance to rest.

-3. If your art is small
+3. If your art consists of small pieces

 4. Hang Gallery Walls With Consistency

 Make sure the spacing is cohesive.
 Hang large and medium pieces 2-3 inches apart, and smaller pieces 1.5-2.5 inches apart.
+They can be different heights according to your preference.

 The One Decorating Mistake You Can Easily Fix And…